Zoweb/git-changelog/examples/disabled_heading_false_false_disabled_false_github.md

  add basic readme

  add intellij files
 ##### Removals

 ##### Changes

+ change text newline to be before each commit

  change test to use current repository
 ##### Fixes

  fix displaying `***` by using html escape char

  fix using incorrect variable for update commits